 I mean, we’ve all done basic grilled vegetables.
-You might’ve even tried your hand tossing vegetables in a basic marinade before grilling them.
+You might’ve even tried your hand tossing vegetables in a basic marinade before barbecuing them.

-But have you ever tossed BBQ Vegetables in a marinade AFTER grilling them??
+But have you ever tossed grilled vegetables in a marinade AFTER grilling them??
 They suck up flavour in a way that raw vegetables never will, and they taste like homemade antipasto vegetables.
-All the flavour with a gallon less oil! ?
+All the flavour with a gallon less oil! 😂

 The best part about these grilled vegetables is that they’re even better the next day..… and the next!